DeepakShinde13/git-hooks/README.md

-# pre-commit hoook usage guidelines
+# commit hoook usage guidelines

 #### what is it?
 - Generally we follow 'feature/\<feature-name>' branching style to name our branches.
 - It really helps if you include \<feature-name> in the commit messgae too as a practice.
 - Adding <feature-name> manually requires a lot of efforts.
-This post will help you add that with a simple pre-commit hook.
+This post will help you add that with a simple commit hook.

 ### Steps